Thermoguard Fire Varnish BS Class 1/0 & EN Class B s2 d0 System

 - 1 coat of Thermoguard Fire Varnish Basecoat

-- 1>4 days after Basecoat is dry, apply 2 coats of Thermoguard Fire Varnish Overcoat (Exterior) Matt or Satin Clear or Woodstain Colour.
+- 1>4 days after Basecoat is dry, apply 2 coats of Thermoguard Fire Varnish Overcoat (Exterior) Matt or Satin Clear.

 Application by painters, decorators & other professional users only.
 Refer to instructions on Fire Varnish Base & Overcoat containers.